 4 Ways Leaders Approach Tasks: Leaders Motivation

-When engaged in leadership activities for youth, it's important to be aware of the four ways leaders approach tasks, so you can help teenagers identify their leadership style and improve their awareness as a facilitator.
+When teaching leadership skills to the youth, it's essential to be aware of the four ways leaders approach tasks so you can help teenagers identify their leadership style and improve their awareness as a facilitator.

 - Will do: Does what others desire with a positive attitude.